dwhieb/jschemer/README.md

 [![GitHub stars](https://img.shields.io/github/stars/dwhieb/jschemer.svg?label=Stars&style=social)][8]
 [![GitHub forks](https://img.shields.io/github/forks/dwhieb/jschemer.svg?label=Fork&style=social)][8]

 `jschemer` is a utility that generates documentation for JSON Schemas, providing end users with human-readable web pages instead of raw JSON documents.
 [See an example of generated `jschemer` documentation here][2]. `jschemer` accepts one or more JSON Schemas as input, and produces an HTML page for each schema, along with a landing page for the documentation.
-It runs on the Node LTS line.
+It can be run as a Node module or from the command line.

 *Maintained by [Daniel W. Hieber][3]*